Advice for EU/EEA nationals (including Irish Citizens) and their families about Brexit.

 Leaving the EU with a Withdrawal Agreement ('Deal')

-If the UK exits the EU with a 'deal' then it will continue to participate in Erasmus+ until the end of the current cycle in 2020.
+Now that the UK has left the EU with a 'deal, we will continue to participate in Erasmus+ until the end of the current cycle in 2020.
 EU funding for UK participants and projects will be unaffected for the entire lifetime of projects, including those that extend beyond 2020.

 Prospective Goldsmiths students

-If the UK Government does reach a deal, then as an EU/EEA national and your eligible family members will be able to enter the UK until the end of the transitional period, which is currently 31 December 2020.
-You can then apply under the EU Settlement Scheme to remain living in the UK beyond 30 December 2020.
+EU/EEA and Swiss nationals and your eligible family members are able to enter the UK until the end of the transitional period, which is currently 31 December 2020.
+You can then apply under the EU Settlement Scheme to remain living in the UK beyond 31 December 2020.
+The deadline to apply is 30 June 2021.

 Family Member of EU nationals

-Currently, your family members who are EU nationals already living in the UK prior to the official Brexit date can apply via the EU Settlement Scheme.
+Your family members who are EU nationals and already living in the UK (or arrive before 31 December 2020) can apply to the EU Settlement Scheme.
+Non-EU family members can also apply to the EU Settlement Scheme.

 For more information about parents, guardians, families and friends please read UKCISA's advice on how Brexit may affect the family members of EU/EEA students and their family members.

-If you are an Irish national, Brexit will not change your status as Irish people are automatically deemed to hold settled status in the UK, so you are not required to do anything in preparation for Brexit.
+If you are an Irish national, Brexit will not change your status as Irish nationals are automatically deemed to hold settled status in the UK, therefore you are not required to do anything as a result of Brexit.

 However, you can continue to apply for British citizenship if you meet the requirements.
 In particular, you must not have been absent from the UK for more than 450 days in the five year period before you apply, or 90 days in the year immediately before the application.